InteropEvents/add-ins-workshop/setup/setup.md

+#Setup Instructions for Proseware Tasks Sample

-Register the application to use Graph:
+##Register the application to use Graph:

 1. Sign into the Application Registration Portal  (https://apps.dev.microsoft.com) using "work or school account".

 ![Sign in to your tenant](images/signintoyourtenant.png)